openintentsframework/oif-solver/README.md

 [![Ask DeepWiki](https://deepwiki.com/badge.svg)](https://deepwiki.com/openintentsframework/oif-solver)

+> :warning: This software is in alpha.
+Use in production environments at your own risk.

 A high-performance cross-chain solver implementation for the Open Intents Framework (OIF).
 This solver enables efficient cross-chain order execution by discovering intents, finding optimal execution paths, and settling transactions across multiple blockchain networks.

 ## Table of Contents